 The ASUS PG259QN is good for office use.
 You can easily adjust the screen to your optimal viewing position thanks to its good ergonomics, and its IPS panel has wide viewing angles, making it ideal for sharing your work with coworkers.
 The screen might be too small for some, especially for multitasking, and the pixel density is a bit low, so text doesn't look as sharp.

-The ASUS ROG Swift 360Hz PG259QN is excellent for gaming.
-It has a remarkably low input lag, outstanding response time, and a 360Hz refresh rate, resulting in an incredibly smooth and responsive experience.
+The ASUS ROG Swift PG259QN is great for gaming.
+It has low input lag, a quick response time, and a 360Hz refresh rate, resulting in an incredibly smooth and responsive experience.
 It has native G-SYNC support and FreeSync compatibility to reduce screen tearing.
 It isn't well-suited for gaming in the dark, though, as its IPS panel has a low contrast ratio that makes blacks look grayish.

 The ASUS PG259QN is good for media consumption.
 It has wide viewing angles and good ergonomics, so you can easily share your screen with others.
 It provides good visibility in bright environments because it handles reflections well and gets bright enough to fight glare, but it has a low contrast ratio that makes it less ideal for dark rooms.
 Also, some may find the screen too small.

 The ASUS PG259QN is good for media creation.
 It has near-full coverage of the sRGB color space, superb gradient handling, and its out-of-the-box accuracy is exceptional, so you might not need to calibrate it to get accurate color reproduction.
 However, the resolution and screen size may be disappointing for some, and its low contrast ratio makes blacks look grayish.